 The competition will take place on each campus and is open to entry for students enrolled at that campus.
 The campus winners will be awarded a prize of $1,000.
 Additional prizes may be awarded to runners up and audience favorites.

-For the competition, students (as individuals or teams) are invited to develop multidisciplinary approaches that result in short-pitch presentations that describe proposed sustainability initiatives to address environmental quality, natural resource use, and social justice with economic longevity on a CU campus or through the CU system.
-Qualifying teams will present their ideas to a panel of judges in both rounds and will be evaluated on anticipated impact, innovation in addressing a sustainability issue and the feasibility of the idea.
+For the competition, students (as individuals or teams) are invited to develop multidisciplinary approaches that result in short-pitch presentations that describe proposed sustainability solutions to address environmental quality, natural resource use, and social justice with economic longevity at UCCS or throughout the CU System.
+Qualifying teams will present their ideas to a panel of judges and will be evaluated on anticipated impact, innovation in addressing a sustainability issue, and the feasibility of the idea.
 Prize funding will be directed toward the individual or teams and not to project implementation.
 All proposals will be shared with appropriate campus units for consideration for potential implementation.

-Students can register anytime between January 29th and March 9th.
+Students can submit their interest forms anytime before proposals are due.
 Each campus will host an information session in February and a proposal workshop in March.
-Proposal submissions are due in early April and the top 20 proposals will advance to the campus-level first stage pitch competitions.
-For information on the President’s Sustainable Solutions Challenge, visit www.cu.edu/pssc
+Proposal submissions are due Friday, April 1 and up to 5 proposals will advance to the campus-level first stage pitch competitions.

 Sustainability Challenges of our UCCS Campus Community